-We don't know what kind of playstyle you prefer, but it probably involves a lot of killing.
+We don't know what kind of playstyle you prefer, but it probably involves a lot of killing with weapons.
 Not to mention, it does offer a lot of protection in terms of stats.
 You could even argue that it's better than the Grandmaster Ursine gear set in that regard.

 The only issue we see with this gear set is that you need to be at least level 53 to wear it.

 4. Manticore Gear Set - Best for Alchemy